YosysHQ/yosys/passes/pmgen/README.md

 ========================

 When `pmgen.py` reads a `foobar.pmg` file, it writes `foobar_pm.h` containing a class `foobar_pm`.
-That class is instanciated with an RTLIL module and a list of cells from that module:
+That class is instantiated with an RTLIL module and a list of cells from that module:

     foobar_pm pm(module, module->selected_cells());